gerirgaudi/naplug/README.md

 *Naplug* is a [Nagios plugin](http://nagiosplug.sourceforge.net/developer-guidelines.html) library for Ruby focused on plugin internals: organization, status, performance data, output and exit code handling.
 It does not implement any functionality related to option and argument parsing, as there are fine tools already available for this purpose.
 It aims to ease the task of writing Nagios plugins in Ruby and _handling the paperwork_, allowing the plugin developer to concentrate on the test logic of the plugin.
 Its internal design is largely modeled after the very excellent [Worlkflow](https://github.com/geekq/workflow) library.

-*Naplug* introduces the concept of a *plug*, which is a useful abstraction to break up significant tasks that the plugin as a whole must perform in order to determine the state of a service or host.
-Plugs, like plugins, have status and output, which is used to determine the overall status of the plugin and build the output depending on said status.
+*Naplug* allows plugins to contain other plugins, which is a useful abstraction to break up significant tasks that the plugin as a whole must perform in order to determine the state of a service or host.
+The status and output of these _subplugins_ is thus used to determine the overall status of the plugin and build the output depending on said status.

 While *Naplug* handles the nitty-gritty of Nagios plugins, it is important to have familiarity with the [Nagios Plugin Developer Guidelines](http://nagiosplug.sourceforge.net/developer-guidelines.html).

-At its core, a Nagios plugin is a program that evaluates test conditions and yields back status and output.
+#### Note

+* *Naplug* `1.x` is incompatible with *Naplug* `0.x` (`0.x` was never released as a Gem)
+* *Naplug* `1.x` is currently only supported on Ruby 1.9 and above; it will not be backported to 1.8

 ## Overview

-Naplug approaches Nagios plugins as Ruby classes.
+Naplug approaches Nagios plugins as Ruby classes (note that `plugin` is a reserved keyword at both the class and instance levels).
 To use *Naplug*, install the gem and:

     require 'rubygems'
     require 'naplug'